Part 3: Dances of Central and Northern Europe

 3.2.
 Music and Dance of the Low Countries

-The musical instruments of the Dutch and Belgians are very similar to that of their German and French Neighbors.
-Fiddles and accordions are the primary instruments although you’ll also find the saxophone, oboe, and clarinet played by bands.
+The musical instruments of the Dutch and Belgians are very similar to those of their German and French neighbors.
+Fiddles and accordions are the primary instruments, although you’ll also find the saxophone, oboe, and clarinet played by bands.

-Klompendans (Clog dancing) is the most unusual style of dance of the Dutch.
-Unlike Clog and Step dance traditions of Britain and America, which rely on tight rhythmic movements, the Clog dances of the Dutch are much simpler.
+Klompendans (clog dancing) is the most unusual dance style of the Dutch.
+Unlike clog and step dance traditions of Britain and America, which rely on tight rhythmic movements, the clog dances of the Dutch are much simpler.
 They must do simpler steps because the wooden clogs are more challenging to dance in.
 Dutch dances tend to be simple figure and set dances, where the dancers “clomp” their way through.

 4. The Central Germanic Cultures

-Germany, Switzerland, Austria, and their tiny neighbor Liechtenstein, are the major countries of Central Europe.
-Germany, Lichtenstein, and Austria are mostly German speaking; Switzerland also has a large German-speaking population, but French, Italian and Romansch are also official languages.
-Austria, Lichtenstein, and Switzerland sit in among the Alps.
+Germany, Switzerland, Austria, and their tiny neighbor Liechtenstein are the major countries of Central Europe.
+Germany, Liechtenstein, and Austria are mostly German-speaking; Switzerland also has a large German-speaking population, but French, Italian, and Romansch are also official languages.
+Austria, Liechtenstein, and Switzerland sit among the Alps.
 The geography of Germany is more varied, with mountainous forests in Bavaria and plains in the north.

 Austria was one of the two centers of the Habsburgian Austro-Hungarian Empire and a world power for many decades.
-The Ottoman Turks tried to invade in 1683 and failed, so Austria demarcated the boundary between the eastern and western Europe.
-The assassination of Austria’s Archduke Franz Ferdinand was the catalyst for World War I. During the period of the lead-up to World War II, Austria was one of the firstcountries annexed by the Nazis into the Third Reich.
+The Ottoman Turks attempted an invasion in 1683 and failed, so Austria demarcated the boundary between eastern and western Europe.
+The assassination of Austria’s Archduke Franz Ferdinand was the catalyst for World War I. During the period of the lead-up to World War II, Austria was one of the first countries annexed by the Nazis into the Third Reich.
 Since the war, Austria has been a parliamentary democracy.

-Germany didn’t really exist as a unified country until 1871, when Otto von Bismark united a patchwork quilt of small principalities, duchies, and city states into the German Empire, ruled by a king called the Kaiser.
-During the First World War, Germany under the Kaiser fought brutal battles against the western European powers.
-When they lost, the country suffered from reparations and economic sanctions, so Germany became the hot bed of radicalized politics on all sides of the political spectrum.
-The country adopted the fascist ideology from the Italians and Hitler’s dictatorship led to the Nazi genocide and the Second World War.
+Germany didn’t really exist as a unified country until 1871, when Otto von Bismarck united a patchwork quilt of small principalities, duchies, and city-states into the German Empire, ruled by a king called the Kaiser.
+During the First World War, Germany, under the Kaiser, fought brutal battles against the Western European powers.
+When they lost, the country suffered reparations and economic sanctions, which made Germany a hotbed of radicalized politics across the political spectrum.
+The country adopted the fascist ideology from the Italians, and Hitler’s dictatorship led to the Nazi genocide and the Second World War.
 After the war, the country was divided into two halves.
-West Germany fell under the influence of the Western Allies; East Germany became a communist satellite state under the sway of the Soviet Union.
-The late 1980s and early 1990s saw the fall of the Berlin Wall and the reunification of Germany into a single country.
-Modern Germany is not only one of the largest economies in the world; it is widely regarded as a world leader in politics too.
+West Germany fell under the influence of the Western Allies; East Germany became a communist satellite state under Soviet Influence.
+The late 1980s and early 1990s saw the fall of the Berlin Wall and the reunification of Germany.
+Modern Germany is not only one of the world’s largest economies; it is also widely regarded as a world leader in politics.

 It’s easy to forget about little Liechtenstein tucked in between Switzerland and Austria, largely because it is culturally and economically dominated by its bigger neighbors.
 But it is a politically independent country.

 Even though the Swiss are a linguistically diverse people (having four national languages), they have formed a tight political union since the late medieval period.
-They have consistently practiced official neutrality in wars; and, because of their alpine geography, they’ve been largely successful in staying out of conflicts and being invaded.
-They have a unique form of direct democracy, where laws must be passed through direct votes of the people.
+They have consistently practiced official neutrality in wars, and, because of their alpine geography, they’ve been largely successful in staying out of conflicts and being invaded.
+They have a unique form of direct democracy, in which laws must be passed by direct popular vote.
 At the same time, it is a deeply conservative country.
-Women only achieved the right to vote in 1971!
+Women only achieved the right to vote in 1971.
 When people think of Switzerland, they often think of Swiss Army knives, chocolate, fondue, and skiing.

 4.1.
 Traditional Dress

 The folk costumes from this part of Europe are very distinctive.
-The women wear dirndls, which are full knee-length skirts with a very low cut bodice.
-Women wear a white poofy-sleeved blouse under the dirndl.
-It’s thought that the dirndl is a direct adaptation of the fashion of late 18thcentury working women which was then adopted as a national style.
+The women wear dirndls, which are full, knee-length skirts with very low-cut bodices.
+Women wear a white, poofy-sleeved blouse under the dirndl.
+It’s thought that the dirndl is a direct adaptation of the fashion of late 18th-century working women, which was then adopted as a national style.
 Men wear lederhosen.
 These are particularly distinctive for two reasons.
 First, they are often shorts (although Austrian lederhosen can be knee-length or even ankle-length), and they are made of leather.
 They are usually held up by leather suspenders, but decorated cloth suspenders have become common as well.
 The male dancers wear knee-high socks, which are typically green or white.
-On their heads the men wear a “Tyrolian” hat that is decorated with a band, feathers and—these days— with enameled metal pins showing where the wearer has travelled.
+On their heads, the men wear a Tyrolean hat decorated with a band, feathers, and, these days, enameled metal pins indicating where the wearer has traveled.

 4.2.
 Music and Dance

-There are several styles of Central Germanic dances.
+There are several styles of central Germanic dances.
 All the regions make use of set and square dances borrowed from the French court dances.
 They also all have strong traditions of couple dances.
-The modern Waltz comes directly from the ballrooms of Vienna.
-One fascinating couple dance is the Zweifacher, which uses music in complex musical patterns of both 2/4 and 3/4.
+The modern waltz comes directly from the ballrooms of Vienna.
+One fascinating couple dance is the Zweifacher, which uses complex musical patterns in both 2/4 and 3/4.
 When you do a Zweifacher, you pivot (turning walks) on the bars that are in 2/4 and waltz on the bars in 3/4.
 The video linked below shows one of the more complicated Zweifachers, called Schneider Schneider.
-The MIT Folk Dance Club has a T-shirt with formula (((P2W)2W)2(P2WP3W2)2 printed on it.
-The purpose of the shirt is so your partner can remember the sequence by reading it on your shirt.
+The MIT Folk Dance Club has a T-shirt with the formula (((P2W)2W)2(P2WP3W2)2 printed on it.
+The purpose of the shirt is to help your partner remember the sequence by reading it on your shirt.
 A subscript number tells you how many of the Waltzes (W) or Pivot steps (P) you do.
 So, Schneider is Pivot Pivot Waltz, Pivot Pivot Waltz Waltz, Pivot Pivot Waltz, Pivot Pivot Waltz Waltz, Pivot Pivot Waltz Pivot Pivot Pivot, Waltz Waltz, Pivot Pivot Waltz Waltz, Pivot Pivot Waltz Pivot Pivot Pivot, Waltz Waltz.
 That is an amazing sequence!

-Another distinctive style of dances is the couple dances where the dancers make tight twists and turns without dropping hands, thereby tying themselves into knots and then untwisting.
+Another distinctive style of dance includes couple dances, where the dancers perform tight twists and turns without dropping their hands, thereby tying themselves into knots and then untwisting.
 The most famous of these dances is the Austrian Laendler, which was featured in the movie The Sound of Music.
 However, many other such dances exist.

-The other dance style that many people are familiar with from popular culture is the Plattl.
+Another dance style many people are familiar with from popular culture is the Plattl.
 These are the clapping and slapping dances.
-One of the most famous examples is in the movie European Vacation where Chevy Chase gets beat up by a troupe of dancers.
-These dances are often performance dances so use props and tell stories through pantomimes.
+One of the most famous examples in popular culture is in the movie European Vacation, where Chevy Chase gets beaten up by a troupe of Plattl dancers.
+These dances are often performance dances that use props and tell stories through pantomime.
 Some dances also combine arm twists and plattls.

 Further Reading